 Cat Chat3 to 5 people

+This is a fun writing activity for a small group.
 You’ve found a magic potion labelled ‘Cat Chat’ and when you drink it, you turn into whichever animal you’re thinking about; but there’s a problem, it also picks up on the brainwaves of other people near you!

 Everyone writes down an animal in secret and then reveals it to the other writers.
 The spell will turn you into a creature that combines elements of all the animals.
 Each person then spends 5 minutes writing down what happens when they drink the potion.